-Leeds Philharmonic Chorus comprises over 125 singing members regularly performing at Leeds Town Hall.
-Performances are often jointly promoted with Leeds International Concert Season and the BBC.
+Leeds Philharmonic Chorus now comprises over 130 singing members regularly performing at Leeds Town Hall.
+Performances are often jointly promoted with the Leeds International Concert Season and the BBC.
 Repertoire is extensive, combining both tradition and innovation involving a constant quest for excellence as well as enterprise.

-In recent years the chorus has recorded works such as Stanford’s Stabat Mater and Te Deum for Chandos, Walton’s Gloria and Belshazzar’s Feast for Naxos and The Messiah for CMI Records (see links).
+In recent years the chorus has recorded works such as Stanford’s Stabat Mater and Te Deum for Chandos, Walton’s Gloria and Belshazzar’s Feast for Naxos and The Messiah for CMI Records.

 Early in its history the chorus regulary gave performances of new works conducted by composers such as Elgar, Parry and Sullivan.
 More recently, the chorus gave the first broadcast performance of Geoffrey Burgon’s Requiem in 1977 and has premieredcommissions from James Brown, Donald Hunt and Philip Wilby.

 Unfamiliar and demanding works have also been a frequent feature of programmes.
 Recent examples include Franz Schmidt’s The Book with Seven Seals, Rachmaninov’s The Bells (with the St Petersburg Symphony Orchestra), Adams’ Harmonium and Wilby’s Bronte Mass (world premiere).
 However, the chorus is no stranger to ‘cross-over’ music: it was a mainstay of Leeds Opera in the Park which ran between 1998-2014.
 They took part in a national tour of The Queen Symphony (2006/7) conducted by Tolga Kashif.